mvcds/my-library/carreer/development/design/UX.md

 - [[Usercentric Design]]
 - Desirability
 - Feasibility (when using our product that requires [[internet]] connection, will our users have access to the internet?)
-- Viability (can we afford to do what we need to do, is this the [[Design]] correct for what we're trying to achieve?)
+- Viability (can we afford to do what we need to do, is this the [[carreer/development/design/Design|Design]] correct for what we're trying to achieve?)